WaterFutures/EPyT-Flow/README.md

 EPyT-Flow supports Python 3.9 - 3.12

-Note that [EPANET and EPANET-MSX sources](epyt_flow/EPANET/) are compiled and overrite the binaries shipped by EPyT if EPyT-Flow is installed on a Linux system.
+Note that [EPANET and EPANET-MSX sources](epyt_flow/EPANET/) are compiled and overrite the binaries shipped by EPyT IF EPyT-Flow is installed on a Linux system.
 By this we not only aim to achieve a better performance of the simulations but also avoid any compatibility problems of pre-compiled binaries.

 ### PyPI